Feeling stuck or struggling to take action? Is procrastination and a lack of motivation sabotaging your success?

 One tip that’s helped me is to do a check-in at the start of each day.
 Ask yourself: What do I have to give today?
 Is it 50%, 70% or 90%.
 This allows you to set realistic, achievable goals that you’re more likely to accomplish.
 And therefore encourages motivation and action.

 Procrastination is a struggle we all face at some stage.
 Luckily, there are some simple strategies you can use to get past it.

 These are the exact methods I use to get unstuck and into action.
 And they’ve helped many of my clients to overcome procrastination and become more motivated.
 I hope they support you too.

-Want free career advice?
-Subscribe to receive first access to expert career tips and strategies, delivered straight to your inbox every Thursday fortnight!
+Want free career and business advice?
+Subscribe to receive first access to expert career tips and business strategies, delivered straight to your inbox every Thursday fortnight!